wilkin547/docs.es-es/docs/visual-basic/language-reference/data-types/uinteger-data-type.md

 ## <a name="programming-tips"></a>sugerencias de programación

-Los tipos de datos `UInteger` y `Integer` proporcionan un rendimiento óptimo en un procesador de 32 bits, porque los tipos enteros más pequeños (`UShort`, `Short`, `Byte` y `SByte`), aunque usen menos bits, tardarán más tiempo en cargarse. , almacenar y obtener.
+The `UInteger` and `Integer` data types provide optimal performance on a 32-bit processor, because the smaller integer types (`UShort`, `Short`, `Byte`, and `SByte`), even though they use fewer bits, take more time to load, store, and fetch.

-- **Números negativos.** Dado que `UInteger` es un tipo sin signo, no puede representar un número negativo.
-Si usa el operador unario menos (`-`) en una expresión que se evalúa como tipo `UInteger`, Visual Basic convierte la expresión en `Long` primero.
+- **Negative Numbers.** Because `UInteger` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `UInteger`, Visual Basic converts the expression to `Long` first.

-- **Conformidad con CLS.** El tipo de datos `UInteger` no forma parte de la [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), por lo que el código conforme a CLS no puede consumir un componente que lo utiliza.
+- **CLS Compliance.** The `UInteger` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Consideraciones de interoperabilidad.** Si interactúa con componentes que no se han escrito para el .NET Framework, por ejemplo, objetos de automatización o COM, tenga en cuenta que los tipos como `uint` pueden tener un ancho de datos diferente (16 bits) en otros entornos.
-Si va a pasar un argumento de 16 bits a este componente, declárelo como `UShort` en lugar de `UInteger` en el código Visual Basic administrado.
+- **Interop Considerations.** If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that types such as `uint` can have a different data width (16 bits) in other environments.
+If you are passing a 16-bit argument to such a component, declare it as `UShort` instead of `UInteger` in your managed Visual Basic code.

-- **Ampliación.** El tipo de datos `UInteger` se amplía a `Long`, `ULong`, `Decimal`, `Single` y `Double`.
-Esto significa que puede convertir `UInteger` en cualquiera de estos tipos sin encontrar un error de <xref:System.OverflowException?displayProperty=nameWithType>.
+- **Widening.** The `UInteger` data type widens to `Long`, `ULong`, `Decimal`, `Single`, and `Double`.
+This means you can convert `UInteger` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Caracteres de tipo.** Anexar los caracteres de tipo literal `UI` a un literal lo convierte al tipo de datos `UInteger`. `UInteger` no tiene ningún carácter de tipo de identificador.
+- **Type Characters.** Appending the literal type characters `UI` to a literal forces it to the `UInteger` data type. `UInteger` has no identifier type character.

-- **Tipo de marco.** El tipo correspondiente en .NET Framework es la estructura <xref:System.UInt32?displayProperty=nameWithType>.
+- **Framework Type.** El tipo correspondiente en .NET Framework es la estructura <xref:System.UInt32?displayProperty=nameWithType>.

 ## <a name="see-also"></a>Vea también